StayHungryStayFoolish/blockchain-node-benchmark/README.md

 # List all screen sessions
 screen -ls

-# Reconnect to specific session (use PID or name)
+# Reconnect to specific session
+# If shows "(Detached)" - use simple reconnect:
 screen -r benchmark_1030_2200
-# Or use PID if multiple sessions exist
+# Or use PID:
 screen -r 12345

-# If session shows "(Attached)", force reconnect
+# If shows "(Attached)" - use force reconnect:
 screen -d -r 12345
+# This detaches any existing connection and reconnects you
 ```

 **Common Issues:**